sgraham/sgraham.github.io/_posts/2014-05-31-amazing-code-density.markdown

-I was curious how it worked, so I took a look at an updated version that's been further optimized to be only 7 bytes long, and even fixes the screen not getting cleared.
+I was curious how it worked, so I took a look at an updated version that's been further optimized to be only 7 bytes long, and even fixes the screen not getting fully cleared.

 It is of course a DOS .com file because there's no way to approach that size otherwise.
 Ostensibly, this is the whole code, though as we'll see